 The Atrium Health Medical Group Division prepares the workforce of the future, leads professional development for providers across the system, and drives the development and spread of evidence based medicine through participation in research initiatives.
 There are numerous opportunities for providers to participate in Atrium Health system based initiatives in education and research and our system relies on this participation to serve our mission.
-Please speak with your physician leader about your interest in participating in clinical research trials and/or medical education, and contact Erika Richardson.
+Please speak with your physician leader about your interest in participating in clinical research trials and/or medical education, and contact the Center for Physician Leadership & Development.

 Patient-centered clinical, translational and outcomes research are a priority of our system.
 There are over 1100 active clinical trials at Atrium Health.
 The biggest opportunity for you to become more involved with research at Atrium Health is to facilitate enrollment of your patients in relevant clinical trials.
 Atrium Health research leaders can provide you with more information about research, as well as information about resources available to assist and guide you with clinical trial patient enrollment.